jszalkowski/terraform-network/README.md

 3. subnets (public and private);
 4. NAT gateway (for each private subnet);
 5. security groups;
-6. bastion hosts (one for each public subnet); and
+6. bastion host; and
-7. jump hosts (one for each private subnet).
+7. jump hosts.

-This module creates 2 subnets for HA.
+This module creates 2 public/private subnets for HA.

 ## Variables